CrossyChainsaw/Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/74303221/173784309-b9497c83-48c9-418b-9be4-d79cdc288d2c.png)

 #### Can you give examples for cultural differences that you have experienced in your study or life?
 How do you explain these differences?
 Actually, no. I have never really experienced these cultural differences at work nor did I experience them at school.
-This is probably because im very integrated in the dutch culture.
-The only really difference i noticed that i take into account, is that sometimes people with autism get on my nerves.
-But I try to ignore it since they can't do a thing about it.
-And till now its going pretty good, but that's not a cultural difference, maybe i have autism too.
+This is probably because I’m very integrated in the Dutch culture.
+The only really difference I noticed that I take into account, is that sometimes I find people annoying and they get on my nerves.
+But I try to ignore it and respect them since they can't do a thing about it.
+And till now it’s going pretty good, but that's not a cultural difference.

 #### What is your culture?
 My culture in short consists of a few practises and norms.
-Every friday i try to go to the mosque for my religion.
-I have respect for everyone, doesn't matter if its a kid that's 4 years old or an elder, i threat them both the same most respectful way i can.
-Justice is somthing i find very important, threat others with justice.
-Threat others like you want to be threated, thats like on of the most important sentence in life for me.
-I like a good structure, i'm **usually** good at planning.
-I dont like it if theres no structure. i can tell more and give more examples, but everything i want to write down ends up with 'threat others like you want to be threated'. for example, if i dont help my sis with moving out.
+Every Friday I try to go to the mosque for my religion.
+I have respect for everyone, doesn't matter if it’s a kid that's 4 years old or an elder, I threat them both the same most respectful way I can.
+Justice is something I find very important, threat others with justice.
+Threat others like you want to be threated, that’s like one of the most important sentence in life for me.
+I like a good structure, I’m usually good at planning.
+I don’t like it if there’s no structure.
+I can tell more and give more examples, but everything I want to write down ends up with 'threat others like you want to be threated'. for example, if I don’t help my sis with moving out.
 I wouldn't expect her to help me moving out.
 And at last parents come before anything.

 #### What did you  do to improve the group communications with respect to cultural differences?
-Since i cant give examples in the group project ill take examples of real life.
-If i see a family member i always try to start the conversation by saying 'salaam wa alaikum'.
-Its just a respectfull way to greet muslims.
+Since I can’t give examples in the group project I will take examples of real life.
+If I see a family member I always try to start the conversation by saying 'salaam wa alaikum'.
+It’s just a respectful way to greet Muslims.
 If someone says it to you, you respond with 'Wa alaykumu s-salam'.
-A huge cultural difference I'm confronted with in the netherlands is going out to party and drinking beer and all that.
-I don't drink, I have no interest in it and its also forbidden in my religion. going out to a club looks very wrong to me so i always pass.
+A huge cultural difference I'm confronted with in the Netherlands is going out to party and drinking beer and all that.
+I don't drink, I have no interest in it and its also forbidden in my religion. going out to a club looks very wrong to me so I always pass.
 Just the stories you hear the videos you see.
-To me it all feels very wrong and it doesnt fit into my culture.
+To me it all feels very wrong and it doesn’t fit into my culture.

 ## Ethics
 I've split this section up in 7 questions.